The president was speaking after a meeting - which he described as "candid" - with executives of some of

 Speaking after the meeting, US Bancorp chief executive Richard Davis said he and his colleagues realised they were "under the microscope" to show they were doing a better job of listening to customers.

-The meeting came as Citigroup announced it was ready to pay back an emergency loan of $20bn to the US government earlier than expected.
+The meeting came as Citigroup announced it was ready to pay back an emergency loan of $20bn to the

 Wells Fargo, another leading bank, said it too had struck a deal to repay $25bn in government aid it received last year.